 But what about SMEs?
 How can small firms afford to advertise on the small screen?

 There’s no doubt that the majority of small businesses don’t have the budget for TV.
 However, growing businesses - especially those with a regional customer base - may be surprised how cheap it can be to advertise on television.

-We have moved from a handful of broadcasters delivering mass audiences, to hundreds of digital channels.
-If you’re a smaller brand or a first-time advertiser, then fragmented TV audiences are your entrée to the marketing power of TV.
+We have moved from a handful of broadcasters delivering mass audiences to hundreds of digital channels.
+If you’re a smaller brand or a first-time advertiser, fragmented TV audiences are your entrée to the marketing power of TV.
 That’s because lower ratings mean cheaper airtime.

 Regional opportunities on TV

 Let us assume, then, that you are a modest consumer-facing advertiser with a largely regional catchment area or distribution territory.
 You could be a retailer or a tourist attraction.
 In that case, the regionalised ITV1 network provides a highly affordable marketing platform.

 Depending on the region, your airtime budget could be as little as £5,000 and you could advertise in top-rating programmes at a fraction of network cost.
 Admittedly, in more heavily populated regions you should probably multiply that budget by ten.
 On the other hand, the London options on Five or ITV Breakfast TV would reduce the spend and give more than comparable coverage.